di37/image-frame-processing-api/utilities/README.md

 - Pandas (for CSV analysis)
 - custom_logger (for logging analysis results)

 This module is designed to be imported by other modules in the project to access shared constants and utility functions.
-It helps maintain consistency across the project and provides useful general functions that are frequently for data analysis.
+It helps maintain consistency across the project and provides useful general functions that are frequently used for data analysis.